 Her work as a media artist has been exhibited at the San Antonio Museum of Art, Blue Star Contemporary Arts Center and the UTSA downtown art gallery public art projects that include spaces like the Alamo, San Fernando Cathedral and San Pedro Springs in San Antonio.

 Varela lectures and screens her work around the country at various cultural centers and Universities and in recent years has taught courses on documentary film at the University of Texas San Antonio.
-She is alumni of the CPB/PBS Producers academy, the NALAC Leadership Institute, the NALIP Producers Academy, Creative Capital Professional Development Workshop, and The Sundance Filmmakers Lab.
+She is alumni of the CPB/PBS Producers academy, the NALAC Leadership Institute, the NALIP Producers Academy, and Creative Capital Professional Development Workshop.
 Artist Residencies include Swarthmore College, Art for Change in NYC, and the Hochschule Niederrhein and Faust Academy in Germany.

 As a filmmaker and artist my work is shaped by the influences and awareness of growing up on the U.S./Mexico border.
 My work crosses cultural, linguistic and physical borders through the use of documentary film and contemporary art installations; challenging iconography and discourse of popular culture.
 I identify as a Xicana filmmaker whose work is in service to her community, striving for a deeper understanding of her history and culture.